ovaschool/ovaschool.github.io/staticpages/ova2026-course-descriptions.markdown

 **The empirical foundation of formal linguistic theory and its current state.**
 We will critically evaluate whether formal linguistics is facing an empirical crisis and dissect the arguments giving rise to this perspective.
 By examining case studies, we will discuss the prospects and limitations of the recent trend towards experimentalism.

 The class is particularly suited for intermediate and advanced students who have already conducted some linguistic research of their own (e.g., seminar papers or BA/MA theses), though less experienced students will also benefit from it.
-While the main focus will be on syntactic research, students from other subfields will likewise be able to follow the course and profit from it.<br/><br/>
+While the main focus will be on syntactic research, students from other subfields will likewise be able to follow the course and profit from it.

+Level: intermediate<br/><br/>

 #### Vesela Simeonova: The semantics and pragmatics of evidentiality